How to Install ERP Software

 Researched and Written by: Lexi Wood

-Installing an enterprise resource planning software at your business can provide a lot of benefits by automating workflows.
-One of the key steps of ERP implementationis installing your ERP software, and it isn’t always easy.
-Here are some ways to smooth out the ERP installation process.
+Installing enterprise resource planning software at your business can provide many benefits by automating workflows.
+One of the key steps of ERP implementation is installing the software.
+Here is a very broad overview of the steps necessary for ERP installation:

 Step-by-Step Guide to Install ERP

-The first step to installing any ERP is to follow the instructions of the vendor.
+The first step in installing any ERP is to follow the vendor’s instructions.
 After that, there are key differences between cloud-based and on-premises installation.

 Cloud Installation Process

-Cloud-based solutions can either be downloaded onto a device or accessed through a web browser.
-Browser access is instant as long as there is Internet access.
+Cloud-based solutions can be downloaded onto a device or accessed through a web browser.
 Individual users might need to go through a sign-up process the first time they access the platform.
-Cloud ERP can even be accessed on mobile devices, though there may be optimized apps available for download on the Apple Store or Google Play Stores or directly through the vendor.
+Cloud ERP can even be accessed on mobile devices, though optimized apps may be available for download on the Apple Store or Google Play Stores or directly through the vendor.

-If a download is required, there are usually instructions included by the vendor to guide the process.
+If a download is required, the vendor usually includes instructions to guide the process.
 A few cloud-hosted ERP solutions now have one-click installation instructions.
-The vendor will send a link by email and clicking it will automatically begin the process on the device being used.
+The vendor will send a link by email, and clicking it will automatically begin the process on the device being used.
 A written guide or video tutorial may offer additional instructions for getting started.

 On-Premise Installation Process

-Installing an on-premises ERP usually involves a few more steps than cloud-based counterparts.
-To start, you must pick whether to attempt installation yourself or have the vendor come onsite to do it.
-Here the differences:
+Installing an on-premise ERP usually involves a few more steps than cloud-based counterparts.
+To start, you must pick whether to attempt the installation yourself or have the vendor come onsite to do it.
+Here are the differences:

-• Self-installation: There are many ERP products out there with easy out-of-the-box installation.
+• Self-installation: Many ERP products have easy out-of-the-box installation.
 Others may require an entire IT team to get up and running.
 Vendors usually offer some degree of remote support, although the bulk of the work will be in-house.

 • Vendor installation: A specialist comes in to handle the entire installation process from start to finish.
 They may also handle user training at the end to make sure everyone is comfortable with the new software.